earthinversion/Compare-Synthetics-for-Earth-Models-Ocean-Effects/README.md

 - Compared the Specfem Layered with Polynomial
 - Compared the Specfem Layered with ocean vs Specfem layered without ocean
 - Compared RegSEM with Normal-mode synthetics
+- Compared RegSEM with SPECFEM for no ocean, no topography: matches very well
 - Compared the SPECFEM runs for R_EARTH = 6371 and 6368 km
 - Compared SPECFEM with/without elevated receivers
 - Compared SPECFEM with SPECFEM version with etopo values 0